Highway Safety Improvement Program (HSIP)

 Should the project B/C become less than 1.0 at any time, the project may not qualify for additional HSIP funds.
 Please contact HSIP staff for concurrence prior to requesting transfers.

 If the cost increase is greater than 10 percent, the safety partner sponsor may be required to cover the additional cost with an alternate funding source or reduce the scope of the project.
 If neither of these options are feasible, the project may be dropped from the HSIP.

 Based on new FHWA guidance and VDOT guidance, outlined in IIM-IID-3.0, projects must be fully funded, through construction before any safety funding can be authorized for release.
 Once the project funding has been authorized, the project can be designed and constructed within 3 years.

 Proposing HSIP Projects

 Safety Project Planning

-Further, HSIP publishes (as PDFs) compiled annual crash statistics for each VDOT-maintained system (interstate, primary and secondary) in the historical information folder on OutsideVDOT.
+Further, HSIP publishes in pdf format compiled annual crash statistics for each VDOT maintained system: Interstate, Primary and Secondary in the Historical Information folder on OutsideVDOT.

 Contact HSIP staff for access to OutsideVDOT.

 Hwy Safety Data/Analysis site and Crash Data folder